 Thanks to the generous funding of Whitegates Children’s Trust we have been able to continue the sponsorship of 44 children to secondary school, many of them girls who have been able to escape child marriage due to this sponsorship.

 We are hugely grateful for all your financial support and encouragement.
 Without you we could not do any of this.

 As always, our flights and administration are paid by ourselves, so all of your donations go directly to the community projects.

 With much love and thanks

-Rachel and WTWT trustees here in the UK and staff in Tanzania:
+Rachel and WTWT trustees here in the UK and our teams in Tanzania

-Rachel, David and Daniel Blackmore, Tim Shewbridge, Ruth Cornish, Suchita Raja, Viv Pangalos and Helen Williams in the UK
+Rachel, David and Daniel Blackmore, Tim Shewbridge, Ruth Mason, Suchita Raja, Viv Pangalos and Helen Williams in the UK

 Ponja Tayai, Sunguyo Sindiyo, Sinyati Ngamuriaki, Embapa Oloishiro, Peesoi Runguna, Grace Tapwaa, Mary Mirimu, Kisiaya Saruni, Sandey Kinyanjui, Kileto and Supeet Olepurko in Tanzania